 Synovial fluid provides lubrication and nutrition for the articular cartilage surfaces.

-Joint motion and repetitive physiological loading are essential for health of joint.
+Joint motion and repetitive physiological loading are essential for the health of joint.

 Mechanism of Intrarticular Injury